 La Nina – Weather Phenomenon and Systems

-La Niña is described as a coupled ocean-atmosphere phenomenon that’s the colder counterpart of El Niño, as a part of the broader El Niño–Southern Oscillation (ENSO) climate pattern.
+La Nina can be described as a coupled ocean/atmosphere phenomenon, which is the colder counterpart to El Nino.
+It’s part of the El Nino-Southern Oscillation climate pattern.

 What is the La Nina Weather System?